cedriclemercier/twitter-recent-followers/README.md

 **TO USE LOCAL DATABASE** -> run `python main.py dev` with that extra argument

-Then data retrieved will be saved into file named after the accounts retrieved from in `/databases` as csv files, and new data will be send to the discord webhook provided in environment variables.
+Data retrieved from twitter API for each user will be saved into a postgres table separately.
+E.g `new_followers_ladygaga`

 ## Running on Heroku
-You can set it as a cron scheduled job and run this script once or twice per day like a daily digest
+You can set it as a cron scheduled job and run this script once or twice per day like a daily digest.
+Just add Heroku Scheduler as an addon and run `python main.py` for the script.